The Greatest Battle Lies Within

 Letting out a slow breath, Sir Dargan faced the island.
 He readjusted his grip on his sword and tugged his hood back in place before taking the first step onto the bridge, heart racing against his ribs for a reason he didn’t know.

-His boots made little sound on the dark, rich earth, unmarred by any undergrowth on the island side of the bridge.
-And indeed, sound seemed hardly to exist at all, even the soft hissing of the cold breeze seeming muted, as if from beyond the veil of some other word…though the chill cut through his cloak, tunic, trousers, and even chainmail as if they held no concrete existence.
+His boots, even with his shuffling gait, made little sound on the dark, rich earth, unmarred by any undergrowth on the island-side of the bridge.
+And indeed, sound seemed hardly to exist at all, even his heavy breaths and the soft hissing of the cold breeze seeming muted, as if from beyond the veil of some other word…though the wind’s chill cut through his cloak, tunic, trousers, and even chainmail as if they held no concrete existence.

 The fog beaded across his face, drenching his skin and clothes more thoroughly than sweat, seeming to seep into him like boney fingers, squeezing every bit of warmth from his blood.

 He hesitated a moment, throwing a glance back over his shoulder.
 He’d gone but a few paces, yet the bridge and even any sign of the lake had been swallowed from his sight.
 Unease prickled along his skin, but he swallowed and pressed himself forward.
 He was a knight, battle-tested and found still standing by the six previous trials.
-There was—
+There was nothing to fear here.
+His jaw tightened.
+Nothing he couldn’t handle.

 The knight whipped around toward the low, silky purr of a voice, his heart slamming against his ribs.